dlaf88/dlaf88.github.io/_posts/2019-07-31-TDD-continued.md

 ### Second Test

+At this point the programmer asks in what other ways is the user going to interact with the `Project` model.
 Remember that the init state regards projects with no tasks, the next spec should be about projects with tasks.

 {% highlight ruby %}